AVS UX Logo and Brand Usage

-Never show the logo in any colors other than Alexa blue, white, or black.
-Choose the color that either matches your existing UI or has the best contrast to background that it will be placed upon.
+Never show the logo in any colors other than Alexa blue, squid ink, or white.
+Choose the color that either matches your existing UI or has the best contrast to the background that it will be placed upon.

-We do not recommend using a microphone icon as it is ambiguous what type of voice experience the customer will encounter (dictation, Alexa, or something else).
+We recommend choosing the Alexa logo over a microphone icon whenever possible.
+A microphone icon could be ambiguous about what type of voice experience the customer will encounter (dictation, Alexa, or something else).

 Appropriate app naming helps customers understand that Alexa is available in your app.
 If you include the word "Alexa" in the app name, you must:

 - Include the word "Alexa" in the overall name

 App tiles give customers a way to visually identify any app as an Alexa companion app.
 If you include the Amazon Alexa logo in the app tile:

 - The app tile must contain the Amazon Alexa logo, protected in a white circle or square shape.
 The shape should have a drop shadow that is 30% Opacity, 0px X Offset, 1px Y Offset, and 3px Blur.